 London Film School

-Brief history of the oldest film school in the UK
+Brief history of the first film school in the UK

-The London Film School is the oldest-established international school of film technique in the world, at 60 in October 2016.
+The London Film School is the first established international school of film technique in the world, at 60 in October 2016.
 The school has contributed significantly to the development of film education in Britain and across the world.

 Rather than try and create a national cinema, as so many government-funded schools have done, LFS from the outset fostered a broad, craft-based culture of excellence with students from more than 80 countries.
 At present over 60% of the school's students are from outside the UK.

 In October 1956 the Principal of the Heatherley School of Fine Art, Gilmore Roberts, set up a short course in filmmaking, but before the applicants could enrol, found that his school had been sold from under him.
 He decided to continue the course independently, but could hardly have imagined that over sixty years later a thriving, international school, descended from this embryonic idea, would be working in a converted warehouse in Covent Garden, London.

 The first LFS filmmaking course ran in May 1957.

 After precarious early days, the School settled in Brixton as the ´London School of Film Technique´.
 It was set up around the belief that the future health of filmmaking in Britain could be promoted by properly designed formal training for people entering the industry, then run on a traditional apprenticeship basis.
 Since there was little sign of any official action to carry out these plans, a group of enthusiasts decided to take the classic British way and constitute such a school.

 The approach to the old school, through a gaunt passage and up winding brick stairs to a handful of rooms over shops in Electric Avenue, Brixton, was likened by an intrepid visitor to a set from "The Cabinet of Doctor Caligari".